 Unlike personal pensions your benefits are guaranteed by law and can't be affected by stock-market fluctuations.

-Your benefits can be paid earlier than 60 if you become ill and the illness means that you would be permanently unable to do the job that you held you got your deferred benefits.
+Your benefits can be paid earlier than 60 (55 if you were an active member after 31 March 2015) if you become ill and the illness means that you would be permanently unable to do the job that you held you got your deferred benefits.
 As a first step we will need a letter from your doctor to consider whether your benefits can be paid out on grounds of permanently being unable to do your previous job.

 For service after 31 March 2015, you earn a pension based on your pay during that time.
 Your pension is revalued each year until you retire to reflect changes in the Consumer Prices Index.